How To Fix Install VMware Tools Is Greyed Out.

 Install VMware Tools greyed out.

-How To Fix Install VMware Tools Is Greyed Out
+How to Fix Install VMware Tools is Greyed Out

 Shutting down Windows 7 virtual machine in order to fix VMware Tools is greyed out issue.